ivanchelovekov/modimal/README.md

-## Home page of the clothing store "3legant E-Commerce"
+## Home page of the clothing store "Modimal"

 The following was used during creation:
 - HTML